When I was 5, my Mother hand-hammered these napkin holders in a class at the Roycroft Studios in East Aurora.

 My life-long curiosity about the quality of home products was launched.
 And my journey?

-EVERYDAY HOME PRODUCTS: HOW DO WE KNOW IF THEY’RE GOOD?
+EVERYDAY HOME ESSENTIALS: HOW DO WE KNOW IF THEY’RE GOOD?

 Dear friends, thank you for reading my blog: JUDGE FOR YOURSELF @dearfriend.buzz